Our Board is made up of highly committed, professional volunteers who govern and guide Emerge.

 MSc (Ashridge), BA Nursing, GAICD, FIML, Fellow Ethical Leadership

-Shelly Park is Chief Executive and Executive Board Member of the Australian Red Cross Blood Service which is a not-for-profit national organisation with five main manufacturing centres and 100 donor blood collection centres across Australia and responsible for the collection of blood, the testing and manufacturing of blood and blood products and the distribution to hospitals around the country.
+Shelly Park is Chief Executive and Executive Board Member of the Australian Red Cross Life Blood which is a not-for-profit national organisation with five main manufacturing centres and 100 donor blood collection centres across Australia and responsible for the collection of blood, the testing and manufacturing of blood and blood products and the distribution to hospitals around the country.
 Shelly commenced this role in March 2016.

 Prior to joining the Blood Service, Shelly was Chief Executive of Monash Health, which provides healthcare services to over a million people in Melbourne.